B271042-2024/2025-Alignate/README.txt

 ------
 To run this Alignate v1.0, please type ./run.sh.
 This tool requires some additional installation, please see INSTALLATION for details.
+Only 1 & 4 are required.
 ------